vtex/faststore/apps/docs/docs/how-to-guides/faststore-api/extending-the-faststore-api.md

 To get the existing FastStore API schema, use the imported `getSchema` function.
 This function takes arguments in the form of the imported `APIOptions` type.

-It is likely that your `src/server/index.ts` file already has this implemented, like in the example below.
+It is likely that your `src/server/index.ts` file already has this implemented like in the example below.

 ```ts
 import { getSchema } from '@faststore/api'